Syrian army attacks rebels

-BEIRUT - The Syrian army pressed its offensive against rebels, bombarding the city of Douma near Damascus, and Turkey said it had scrambled warplanes after Syrian helicopters flew near its border.
+BEIRUT - The Syrian army pressed its offensive against rebels on Tuesday, bombarding the city of Douma near Damascus, and Turkey said it had scrambled warplanes after Syrian helicopters flew near its border.

 Turkey's armed forces command said the fighters took off on Monday when Syrian transport helicopters were spotted flying near the frontier, without entering Turkish air space.
 It was the third day in a row that Turkey had scrambled its F-16s.